vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Viṣnu deity; for a year; use certain things for purification of the body in the several months and donate on duādasi each month one out of the several things in order, such as ghee, sesame, rice; on death reaches Visṇuloka; HV I.

 1095-96 ( from Visṇurahasya ).
-Mahāphalavrata-for a paksa, four months or a year; the per
+Mahāphalavrata-for a pakṣa, four months or a year; the per

 former has to subsist on certain things only from the first to the 15th tithi in the following order; milk, flowers, all food except salt, sesame, milk, flowers, vegetables, bilva fruit, flour, uncooked food, fast, ghee, milk boiled with rice grains and sugar, yavas, cow's urine and water in which kuśas are dipped.
 On all these days a certain procedure has to be followed; on day previous to vrata three times bath, fast, japa of Vedic hymns and of Gāyatri &c.; various rewards promised and ultimately he goes to Surya-loka; HV II.